Italy cable car crash suspects released from jail | DW | 30.05.2021

 According to the judge, Tadini had tried to shift some of the blame on his two superiors after acting "with total disregard for human life, with bewildering carelessness."

-Perocchio, who was in charge of carrying out safety checks on the cable way, said he had no idea the brakes had been blocked.
+Perocchio, who was in charge of carrying out safety checks on the overhead cable, said he had no idea the brakes had been blocked.

 Nerini's lawyer told reporters that while his client's release was welcome news, it was now important to find out who was responsible for the disaster.